penseipublicidade/website/docs/controls/textfield.md

 ### `border_radius`

-Border radius is an instance of [`border_radius.BorderRadius`](/docs/reference/types/borderradius) class.
+Border radius is an instance of [`BorderRadius`](/docs/reference/types/borderradius) class.

 ### `border_width`

 The width of the border in virtual pixels.
-Default is `1`.
-Set to `0` to completely remove border.
+Set to `0` to completely remove the border.

+Defaults to `1`.

 ### `can_reveal_password`